Get insider access

 • E11 Filter: The filter is located under the top cover of the dirt compartment.
 You should wash it under water periodically.

-• Side brush: The side brush can be removed from under the vacuum with a screwdriver.
+• Side brush: You can remove the side brush from under the vacuum with a screwdriver.
 Clean any hair wraps or stuck on debris once a month.

 • Omni-directional wheel: The directional wheel can be pulled out of the socket, though the manufacturer recommends using a screwdriver to remove the wheel axle.
 Clean it whenever you notice a buildup of debris.